INTRODUCTION

 - Related Works

-- Problems Of Local Government Financing A Case Study Of Nkanu Local Government Area, Of Enugu State)
+- The Effect Of Local Government Administration In Economic And Social Development (a Case Study Of Nsukka Local Government Area, Enugu State)